Please note that Spring 2016 will be the last semester the Amsterdam program is offered.

-Through the Council on International Educational Exchange and USC Annenberg School for Communication and Journalism, USC students from all majors study at the University of Amsterdam and may earn 15 USC units.
+Through the Council on International Educational Exchange and USC Annenberg School for Communication and Journalism, communication majors have the opportunity to study at the University of Amsterdam while earning Communication credits.
 You may visit the University of Amsterdam's English website to learn more.

 The University of Amsterdam has different departmental buildings and libraries located around the historical part of the city, which is well known for its beautiful old houses and canals.
 This permits the students to visit many areas of Amsterdam on a weekly basis, depending on their class schedule.

 Over 250 courses taught in English are offered in Communication and other disciplines including art history, economics, natural sciences, philosophy, psychology, international relations, political science, gender studies, sociology and others.
 Students will be required to enroll in one CIEE course, as well as three UVA courses.
 The University of Amsterdam places a great deal of emphasis of independent course readings and study; students must be self-motivated and disciplined to ensure academic success in the program.
 To learn more about the specific courses offered by the Council program and by the university, please visit the CIEE website.

 Communication students can typically earn between 3 to 12 units of upper-division COMM credit.
 There is no guaranteed minimum for approved COMM courses offered in Amsterdam during any given semester.
+Students may earn a maximum of 15 units in Amsterdam.

 Student Life & Activities